pascalbakker/Magnetic_Pendulum/README.md

 ### Info
 The goal of this project is to display chaos with the mangentic pendulum.

-Each purple square is a magnet.
+Each purple square is a magnet. (except in the image above, where the center 0,0 is also a purple square)

 [A quick video explaining the magnetic pendulum](https://www.youtube.com/watch?v=Qe5Enm96MFQ&t=7s)